Georgian Bay and Seaboard Railway: A&NW vs. OA&PS

 A more suitable port location was Parry Sound, home to the world's deepest natural freshwater port.
 It is also one of the most eastern points on the upper lakes, as well as the shortest straight-line distance to the many rail lines that already ran to the Ottawa area.

 CP's first attempt to address the lake trade was an 1891 plan to extend the Atlantic and North-West Railway (A&NW) to Parry Sound from its existing terminus outside Ottawa at Renfrew.
 Similar plans had been floated several times for various reasons, but had come to nothing.
 The CPR was not the only company interested in railways in the area; John Rudolphus Booth had purchased enormous tracts of land in central Ontario for logging purposes and was planning a line to allow timber shipments to his mills in downtown Ottawa.
 These plans solidified as the Ottawa, Arnprior and Parry Sound Railway (OA&PS), initially chartered in 1888.

 During this same period the Northern and Pacific Junction Railway (N&PJ) had started pushing northward from Gravenhurst toward Callander and would pass by Parry Sound some distance to the east.
 Business interests in town formed the Parry Sound Colonization Railway (PSCR) to build a short line from the town to connect to the N&PJ near Burk's Falls.
 Moving the connection point slightly south to Scotia Junction, they starting construction westward from the N&PJ in 1886.
-The crews had reached only about half way to the town when the company ran out of funds.
+The crews had reached only about halfway to the town when the company ran out of funds.

 In 1892 CPR expressed an interest in purchasing and completing the PSCR as the last leg of its A&NW route from Ottawa.
 Booth swept in and purchased the line out from under them.
 This action led to a series of tit-for-tat events between the two railways.
 The CPR was soon making public statements about their plans to build a parallel route to Booth's, and beat his line into service.
 When Booth's line reached Renfrew, a fight reportedly broke out between rival construction crews.

 Booth ultimately won the contest due to a wrangle over a narrow valley passage west of Killaloe.
 A lawsuit between the OA&PS and CPR followed, of which the CPR lost.
 Rails had already been run on the 19 mile section from Renfrew to Eganville, but the bulk of the proposed 186 mile route was abandoned without any construction taking place.
 Booth's OA&PS would go on to be the busiest line in Canada, at one point handling as much as 40% of the Canadian grain trade.